-Self- stimulatory behavior, aka "stimming" or "stims", can take many forms and can be quite frustrating to parents and caregivers.
+Self- stimulatory behavior, aka "stimming" (technical term: sterotypy), can take many forms and can be quite frustrating to parents and caregivers.
 Self stimulatory behaviors refer to repetitive behaviors which are enjoyable and automatically reinforcing to the individual, and can serve to calm or awaken their body and central nervous system.

 Unfortunately from a teaching perspective, when most children with an ASD stim they are also completely shutting out the outside world and may not respond to demands, requests for eye contact, and sometimes even touch.
 Or, some of my clients will engage in loud vocal stims so they literally cant even hear my demands while they sing, yell, or make prolonged vocalizations ("AHHHHHHHHHHHHHHH!").